-When I picked up Miss Daisy I was told another ex-racing horse with a heavy baggage of abuse was going to be sold for meat consequently I picked him up as well and him and Miss Daisy travelled together to my farm.
+When I picked up Miss Daisy, I was told another ex-racing horse with a heavy baggage of abuse was going to be sold for meat.
+Consequently, I picked him up as well, and both him and Miss Daisy travelled together to my farm.

-It took Beau over a year to adapt to me and we share a beautiful story together of what it takes to build trust: consistency, respect and patience.
+It took Beau over a year to adapt to me.
+We share a beautiful story together of what it takes to build trust: consistency, respect and patience.
 Beau is now thriving.

 A hanovarian/thoroughbred, who was another friend's horse.

 She had bought her for her daughter's competitive events but found out Sophie had genetic arthritis and was not able to compete.